AR-Calder/CPPTasker/README.md

-# STF
+# CPPTASKER
-Simple Task Fetcher - A simple framework for assigning tasks to threads farmer/worker style
+CPPTasker- A simple framework for assigning tasks to threads farmer/worker style

 Built for fun, but figured someone may find useful.